mattermost-community/focalboard/docs/index.md

-# Focalboard / Mattermost Boards Contributors Guide
+# Focalboard/Mattermost Boards Contributors Guide

-Welcome to the Focalboard / Mattermost Boards project!
+Welcome to the Focalboard/Mattermost Boards project!

 We're very glad you want to check it out and perhaps contribute code our repository in GitHub.